wp-plugins/comment-tweets/README.txt

 == Description ==

-Occassionally, readers will respond to your posts via tweets which is awesome, but when this happens, it's tough log the conversation between post comments and  the various tweets.
+Occasionally, readers will respond to your posts via tweets which is awesome, but when this happens, it's tough log the conversation between post comments and  the various tweets.
 This plugin aims to mitigate that problem!

 Comment Tweets...